Information for patients

 The latest Island Health COVID-19 information can be found here (follow the tab 'Information for the General Public').

-It is very important for anyone in the community who has symptoms that might be related to COVID-19 to connect with your doctor/primary care provider (or Island Health at 1-844-901-8442, or call 8-1-1), to isolate yourself and to get tested if needed.
+It is very important for anyone who has symptoms that might be related to COVID-19 to connect with your doctor/primary care provider (or Island Health at 1-844-901-8442, or call 8-1-1), to isolate yourself and to get tested if needed.

 The BC COVID-19 Symptom Self-Assessment Tool by the BC Ministry of Health will help determine if you may have symptoms.

 Call the provincial 1-888-COVID19 line for non-medical COVID-19 information.

 Visit the Pathways Community Services Directory for useful COVID-19 resources.

 Accessing community resources

 The Pathways Community Service Directory website makes it easy for patients to find and access community resources in your area or online.
 It includes Covid-19 information and it covers key areas like Addictions, First Nations Services, LGBT2Q+ Supports, Maternity Care, Mental Health, Seniors Services, Wellness Supports, and more.